 Any other available information

-All information gathered from the inspection will be documented on COMPANY NAME Exposed Pipe report (Form #72) located in Appendix A of this plan.
+All information gathered from the inspection will be documented on COMPANY NAME LP-Gas Underground Container and Gas Line Inspection located in Appendix A of this plan.
 The completed form will be submitted to the District Manager at the end of each work shift.

 The District Manager or Propane Operations Manager will review the additional information gained and compare it to the information available on the Individual Jurisdictional System Risk Ranking Form (DIMP-13) for the system.
 The Propane Operations Manager will re-evaluate the system based on the new available information and adjust the Risk Rankings as necessary.